JuliaCompilerPlugins/Mixtape.jl/README.md

-_Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`.
+_Mixtape.jl_ is currently a minimal re-implementation of contextual dispatch using `IRTools.jl`. `Tokei` counts ~41 LOC.

 Usage is very simple - you use `remix!` just like you use `overdub`.